Here are some frequently asked questions about our site.

 - Where does lingobongo operate?

-- We currently have full services in Madrid, Barcelona and Berlin, and we are in the process of expanding to new cities in the very near future.
+- We currently have full services in Madrid, Berlin and Berlin, and we are in the process of expanding to new cities in the very near future.

 - Who runs lingobongo?